 Investments are carried at fair value except for short-term U.S. Treasury obligations with a remaining maturity at the time of purchase of one year or less.
 Those investments are reported at amortized cost.
-Fair value is based on quoted market price.
+Fair value is based on quoted market price as of June 30, 2021.